Robert Ludlum's The Bourne Conspiracy: Plot

 Checking into a Paris hotel, Bourne has a third flashback to a mission in the city to eliminate an arms dealer called Charles Renard at an art museum.
 Bourne watches as Renard is killed by his client, Khalid Azar, who takes a dirty bomb he was buying from him.
 Bourne pursues Azar and shoots his helicopter down.

-Bourne and Marie travel to her friend Eamon's house in the countryside and spend the night there, but before they can leave the next morning, they are attacked by another assassin using a sniper rifle from the surrounding hills.
+Bourne and Marie travel to her friend Eamon's house in the countryside and spend the night there, but before they can leave the next morning, they are attacked by another assassin (the Professor) using a sniper rifle from the surrounding hills.
 Arming himself with a double-barreled shotgun, Bourne blows up fuel tanks to create cover and makes his way into the hills where he fires several shots to force the sniper into a barn.
 Inside the barn, Bourne and the Professor have a brief firefight that ends with a fist fight as the barn catches fire.
 Bourne stabs the assassin to death with a sharpened piece of wood, then sends Marie away as he returns to Paris to confront Treadstone.

 In Paris, Bourne warns his former boss, Alexander Conklin, to leave him alone.
 Instead, Conklin escapes and has several dozen agents attack Bourne.
 He incapacitates the agents through various means as he makes his way down out of the building and into the streets, then pursues Conklin into an alley.
 As they struggle, another assassin (Manheim) appears and shoots Conklin.
 Bourne pursues the assassin into a church undergoing construction and a brief gunfight occurs before an explosion knocks the assassin off balance, allowing Bourne to tackle him into the graveyard behind the church.
 Bourne is almost strangled to death but uses a shovel as a club to send the assassin over a rock face, breaking his neck.
 The game ends in Greece, where Bourne and Marie are reunited in the shop Marie has opened—they embrace as the game fades out.